jmettraux/aachen/src/qac__spell_list.md

 Healing arrow.

 Works from 15 feet on only.
 Grants (1d6 + _élan_) HPs (min 1) to the target.
-Does not stabilize a Mortally Wounded creature.
+Does not stabilise a Mortally Wounded creature.

 <!-- </div> -->